ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Clad Material` is a string to denote the cladding material.
 `Bond Material` is a float to denote the fuel bond material.
 `Bond above Fuel` is a float to denote the height of the bond above the fuel.
-`Plenum Height` is a float used to denote the height of the plenum portion of the assembly.
+`Axial Regions` list of the axial positions that FRIDGe expects to see below.
+Positions are listed in terms of integers, where the lowest integer will be place on the bottom.
+`Axial Region #` is the axial region for integer found in Axial Regions list.
+This is a dictionary which contains the following aspects: `Smear Materials`, `Smear Height`, `Smear Name`.
-`Plenum Smear` is a dictionary of strings and weight percents.
+`Smear Materials` is a dictionary of material names and weight percents.
-This will create a smeared material where each string in the dictionary will create a material, whose weight fraction is the corresponding float.
+This will create a smeared material where each string (key) in the dictionary will create a material, whose weight fraction is the corresponding float (value).
+`Smear Height` is a float used to denote the height of this axial region.
+`Smear Name` name given to to the axial region.
-`Reflector Height` is a float used to denote the height of the reflector portions of the assembly.
+`Smear Height` is a float used to denote the height of the fueled/heterogenous axial region.
-`Reflector Smear` is a dictionary of strings and weight percents.
-This will create a smeared material where each string in the dictionary will create a material, whose weight fraction is the corresponding float.
-**Note:** If the sum of the fuel height, plenum height and two times the reflector height is greater than the assembly height, the assembly will be truncated; this may lead to geometry errors.
-**Note:** If the sum of the fuel height, plenum height and two times the reflector height is less than the assembly height, the excess height will be used to create two coolant regions above and below the assembly.
+`Smear Name` name given to the fueled/heterogeneous axial region<sup>*</sup>.
+<sup>*</sup> Note: for the heterogeneous region, no material name is given, as it will automatically fill this region with pin data described earlier.

 Figure 2 shows an example fuel assembly with each axial section defined.
 Figure 3 shows the fuel region and all components which make up the region.